-Financial assets that are transferred to a third party but do not qualify for derecognition are presented in the Statement of financial position as 'Assets pledged as collateral', if the transferee has the right to sell or repledge them.
+are presented in the Statement of financial position as 'Assets pledged as collateral', if the transferee has the right to sell or repledge them.

-f) Offsetting financial instruments
+f) Offsetting Financial Instruments

 Financial assets and liabilities are offset and the net amount reported in the statement of financial position when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.